scicloj/cjlpy/README.md

 This will make it possible to generate code as clojure data structures (that get translated into hy forms).
 Currently, there is a problem -- `import hy` fails.

+### More efficient use of Jep objects
+Jep does not allow creating two distinct Jep objects in the same thread.
+So, for decent behavior at Clojure, currently we creating a new Jep in a new thread every time we need to use it.
+This may be wasteful.
+We should have one (resettable) Jep object per threar.

 ## License

 Copyright © 2019 Scicloj